FEELING GOOD™

 - And more!

-My books, like Feeling Good: The New Mood Therapy and The Feeling Good Handbook, have sold nearly 6 million copies in the United States, and many more abroad.
-Published research studies indicate that 2/3rds of moderately to severely depressed individuals who are given a copy of Feeling Good recover or improve so much within four weeks that they do not need treatment.
-Three-year follow-up studies indicate that they do not relapse, but continue to improve. (link to list of studies)
+My books, like Feeling Good: The New Mood Therapy and The Feeling Good Handbook, have sold nearly 10 million copies in the United States and abroad.
+Published research studies and peer-reviewed journals indicate that 2/3rds of moderately to severely depressed individuals who are given a copy of Feeling Good recover or improve so much within four weeks that they do not need treatment.
+Three-year follow-up studies indicate that they do not relapse, but continue to improve.
+(See the list of studies here.)

-As of this writing, Feeling Good still occupies three of the top five slots on the Amazon best-seller list for books on depression, including the number 1 position (link).
+As of this writing, Feeling Good still occupies #3 on the Amazon best-seller list for books on depression.
 Two large published surveys of Canadian and American mental health professionals indicate that Feeling Good is the highest rated and most frequently “prescribed” self-help book (from a list of 1,000) for individuals suffering from depression.

 Resources for Mental Health Professionals